bennyhuo/KotlinBlogTranslation/original/M8 is out!.md

 ## Language Changes

-A few language changes, all of which are <b>breaking changes</b>, so important to take note:
+A few language changes, all of which are **breaking changes**, so important to take note:

 * private in a package now means private to the current package inside the module.
 Packages with the same name in other modules won’t see these definitions.
 Note that packages are nested, so privates are also visible to subpackages in the same module.
 * Extension Properties cannot have backing fields.
 This was never recommended anyway.